Observations Concerning the Increase of Mankind, Peopling of Countries, etc.: Influence

-Controversial paragraphs
+Anti-German Sentiment

 While the essay was an important contribution to economics and population growth, recent attention has focused on the final two paragraphs.

 Franklin was alarmed by the influx of German immigrants to Pennsylvania.
 The German immigrants were lacking in a liberal political tradition, the English language, and Anglo-American culture.
 In Paragraph 23 of the essay, Franklin wrote "why should the Palatine boors be suffered to swarm into our settlements, and by herding together establish their languages and manners to the exclusion of ours?
 Why should Pennsylvania, founded by the English, become a colony of Aliens, who will shortly be so numerous as to Germanize us instead of our Anglifying them, and will never adopt our language or customs, any more than they can acquire our complexion?"

 Trimbur finds that Franklin's main concern over the growth of unassimilated Germans is the threat to Anglo-American culture and the English language.
 This becomes racial when Franklin concocts "categories of his own invention".
 Franklin favored immigration of Anglo-Saxons", who, according to Ormond Seavey, he identifies as the only "White people" among the various peoples of the world— although such an idea would have been highly unusual at the time, and Franklin never mentions race at all, but "complexion", nor does he deny that Germans belong to the white race.
 Nonetheless, his views have been condemned as racist in more recent literature, or more precisely, xenophobic.
 Gordon S. Wood and others note that Franklin viewed this kind of bias as universal: Franklin ends the section with "But perhaps I am partial to the complexion of my Country, for such kind of partiality is natural to Mankind."

 Recognizing the potential offense that these comments might give, Franklin deleted the final paragraph from later editions of the essay, but his derogatory remarks about the Germans were picked up and used against him by his political enemies in Philadelphia, leading to a decline in support among the Pennsylvania Dutch.
 Partly as a result, he was defeated in the October 1764 election to the Pennsylvania Provincial Assembly.
 Franklin funded education and charitable institutions to settle and assimilate German immigrants and would in time regain their good will.